Dominic Cozzolino

+Dominic Cozzolino (born August 23, 1994) is a Canadian ice sledge hockey player.

+Career

-Dominic Cozzolino (born August 23, 2003) is a Canadian ice sledge hockey player.
-He was a member of the silver medal-winning Canadian team of Para ice hockey at the 2018 Winter Paralympics.
+Cozzolino was a member of the silver medal-winning Canadian team of Para ice hockey at the 2018 Winter Paralympics.
 His role was singled out by Gagan Sikand at Parliament.
 Cozzolino is a resident of Mississauga.
 His disability was caused by a spinal fracture while playing able-bodied ice hockey.